OmniOneID/did-orchestrator-server/README.md

 For detailed instructions on installing and configuring the Orchestrator server, refer to the guide below:
 - [OpenDID Orchestrator Server Installation and Operation Guide](docs/installation/OpenDID_orchestrator_InstallationAndOperation_Guide.md)

+## Prerequisites

+The Orchestrator server and its components are currently assumed to operate on a single machine.
+That is, the database, blockchain, and servers are all configured to run locally.
+Distributing any of these components to remote environments is not permitted.
+The entire system is designed based on single-server operation.

 ## API Reference Documentation

 - **Orchestrator API**: Detailed reference material for Orchestrator server API endpoints and usage.